wp-plugins/advanced-ads/readme.txt

 4. Placements that let you inject ads anywhere into your site without coding (6 in Advanced Ads + 9 through add-ons)

 == Changelog ==

+= 1.6.6.1 =

+* removed link to no-longer-existing manual page
+* the option to close internal notices now also hides update messages
+* fixed broken html on placement page

 = 1.6.6 =